zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 = Will ShortPixel work if my website is using CloudFare? =
     Absolutely!
 Sometimes you'll need to make sure you whitelist some IPs, just <a href="https://shortpixel.com/contact">contact us</a> and we'll assist you with that.

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the ShortPixel Image Optimizer plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/shortpixel-image-optimiser).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 = I’m stuck.
 What do I do? =

 The ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!